Sniper1-1/GUID-Reconnector/README.md

 <h1> GUID Reconnector </h1>

 This tool was designed to help move assets between Unity projects that may ultimately share resources but may have different GUIDs between projects.
 This tool was started as a personal project to help with [Lethal Company Modding](https://discord.gg/XeyYqRdRGC) but has been expanded to be less hard-coded/cumbersome and more general usage.
 However, it should also work in other use cases as well.
+A video tutorial is linked at the bottom of this page.

 <h2>Importing</h2>